jeanmidevacc/jeanmidevacc.github.io/_posts/2018-03-30-crossfitopen.md

 More seriously, I was a little bit afraid by the intensity of the exercises that from my point of view could hurt people pretty badly, but this sport is made for everybody no need to be Superman to practice crossfit.

-The strength is that every exercises can be scaled in term of weight, movement in function of your need (physical condition, injuries) but the only goal is to complete the exercise.
-Never give up could be the motto of crossfit.
+The strength is that every exercise can be scaled in term of weight, movement in function of your need (physical condition, injuries) but the only goal is to complete the exercise.
+Never giving up could be the motto of crossfit.

-The selection for the world cup championship are quite simple, there is 3 phases in the process:
+The selection for the world cup championship is quite simple, there is 3 phases in the process:

 - The **Open**, everybody can participate to this qualification, the division are defined by age and gender and if you are not on an affiliate gym that can validate your performance you can film it and send it to the organisers.
 - The **Regionals**, where the best from the Open will compete to be selected for the **Games**